jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 ## Clean up by Deleting the Original Server and Snapshot

-Finally, we just need to perform some clean up to be economical with our cloud spend.
+Finally, we just need to perform some cleanup to be economical with our cloud spend.
 Delete the old backup virtual machine.
 This operation will take its OS disk and network interface with it.
 The network security group associated with the NIC needs to be deleted manually.
 The disk